HOn2½ Box Cabs - "The Twins"

 The finished soldered shell.

-The finished soldered shell on
+The finished two soldered shells

-the sitting on the power chassis'.
+sitting on the power chassis'.